Good Documentation Practices SOP

 Data recording shall be done online as the work is performed.

-The correct data is to be written next to (wherever the suitable space will be available), above or below & incorrect the data along with initials, date & a brief explanation of the reason for change.
+The correct data is to be written next to (wherever the suitable space will be available), above or below & incorrect the data along with initials, date & a brief explanation of the reason for the change.

-Overwriting in document shall be strictly prohibited.
+Overwriting in documents shall be strictly prohibited.

 Wherever issued document requires the entry of additional data, information which is not provided in the document, the same should be handwritten legibly and should be signed with date by the personnel making the entry.